|

 not since the days of Buster Keaton and Charlie Chaplin has a comedian

-instant superstar in 1994 when making Ace
+became an instant superstar in 1994 with Ace

-Ventura: Pet Detective
+Ventura: Pet Detective,

-tounge-in-cheek comedy that had never been seen before.
+tongue-in-cheek humour – that had never been seen before.
 It was the title

 The